brandonkal/inkjet/README.md

 ## Author

 [Brandon Kalinowski](https://brandonkalinowski.com).
-This is based on the mask project by [Jake Deichert](https://github.com/jakedeichert).
+This is based on the mask project by [Jacob Deichert](https://github.com/jacobdeichert).
 This started as a fork of that project and I've added many features such as aliases, interactive execution, preview mode, optional arguments, dash support, default shell with `set -e`, a fixed working directory by default, golang support, shebang support, complete code coverage, and more.

 This is my first foray into the realm of Rust programming.